the-human-colossus-foundation/oca-spec/RFCs/0004-framingOverlay.md

 ## Reference
+### Rules for framing overlays
+* For each framing overlay there must be a frame_id
+* Within each overlay framing type (attribute, unit or entry_code) each frame_id must be unique.
+* For each attribute or entry_code framing there can be only one skos:exactMatch.
+  * Refer to Unresolved Questions for discussion on if other ontologies can be used for framing (e.g. owl:sameAs)
+* For unit framing, each unit used in a schema can be framed only once.
+* For unit framing, each unit can only be framed using skos:exactMatch
+  * Refer to Unresolved Questions for discussion on if other ontologies can be used for framing (e.g. owl:sameAs)

 ### Predicate_id
 Recommended to use skos terms for the mapping vocabulary (although other mapping schemas would be supported such as owl:)
 |Skos term|Description|